1. Executive Summary

 4. Controlled Distribution of Authority

 When multiple domains are involved, authority needs to be managed carefully so the overall ecosystem strengthens the brand rather than diluting it.
-In this strategy, the flagship SHOWIT site remains the primary authority asset and the main focus of long-term link-building investment.
-Supporting sites are used selectively to capture specific search intent, while the core brand domain continues to benefit from the strongest trust, relevance, and authority signals.
+The flagship SHOWIT site remains the primary authority asset and the main focus of long-term link-building investment.
+Supporting sites are used selectively to capture specific search intent, while the core brand domain continues to benefit from the strongest trust and authority signals.

 5. Cannibalization Is Controlled Through Clear Keyword Mapping

 Cannibalization becomes a problem when multiple pages are allowed to target the same intent without clear differentiation.
-That is why this strategy is built around disciplined keyword mapping, distinct service positioning, and tightly separated topical ownership across the ecosystem.
+This strategy is built around disciplined keyword mapping, distinct service positioning, and tightly separated topical ownership across the ecosystem.
 Each property is designed to rank for its own defined opportunity set, rather than compete with another site in the network.

 4. Strategic Solutions, Implementation & Early Results